flash62au/WiTcontroller/README.md

   - set/unset a multiplier for the rotary encoder
   - Power Track On/Off
   - Disconnect / Reconnect
   - limited dealing with unexpected disconnects.
-It will thow you back to the WiThtottle Server selection screen.
+It will throw you back to the WiThtottle Server selection screen.
   - Put ESP32 in deep sleep and restart it